How to Tell If Your Car Battery Is Dead (3 Signs to Look For)

 A basic multimeter can help you check your battery’s voltage output and see if it is still operating optimally.
 If it’s putting out less than the standard 12 volts, it’s likely getting old, and it may be time for a replacement.
 Anything around 10.5 volts or under, and there is the risk of serious problems.
 The terminals eventually become coated in hardened crystals of lead sulfate and will eventually damage the battery terminals in your engine.
 If it is still putting out a good charge, there may be a short that is slowly draining it.

-- EASE OF USE: Convenient features like Data Hold, Large LCD Backlit Screen, Auto Shut-off and Hanging Magnet, and Kickstand make taking...
+- Thoughtful Design - Support Data Hold, Large LCD Backlit Screen, Auto Shut-off and Hanging Magnet, and Kickstand make the process of...

 There are other additional checks to diagnose a dead battery.
 Corroded terminals and loose wires can also be the culprit for intermittent starting.
 Make sure the terminals are tightly fitted to the battery posts — you should not be able to move them with your hands.
 This will ensure your battery is being charged efficiently.